Upgrading and replacing your boiler

 You’ll notice that the vapour that comes out of a condensing boiler’s flue forms a visible plume of ‘steam’.
 This is actually a mixture of water vapour and other gases.
 It’s perfectly normal and is an indication that the gases are cooler than those vented by non-condensing boilers.

-A regular boiler will do your central heating, but rather than produce hot water on demand, it will heat a quantity of water which is held in a storage cylinder until required.
+A system boiler will do your central heating, but rather than produce hot water on demand, it will heat a quantity of water which is held in a storage cylinder until required.

 Some boilers only run the central heating and don’t provide hot water at all.
 In this case an electric immersion tank or another form of water heating is required.